 Welcome to the Social Media monitoring go-to guide!
-Meltwater's basic, premium, and Explore monitoring options deliver the world’s most sophisticated social media monitoring, allowing access to a much wider range of social media and editorial content.
+Meltwater's Explore for Media Intelligence, Premium Social, and Explore monitoring options deliver the world’s most sophisticated social media monitoring, allowing access to a much wider range of social media and editorial content.

 The following social sources are enabled for Explore for Media Intelligence within all Meltwater accounts:

 In addition to basic social listening, the Premium Social Package (PSP) content add-on also provides monitoring capabilities for: